w3c/PWETF/W3C_Chairs_Training.md

 One of the key parts of work in W3C is its openness.
 Anyone can see what we are working on, participate, and give feedback.

-Openness can be delicate, and it's important to ensure the group is fostering open communication in it's practices and behaviours.
+Openness can be delicate, and it's important to ensure the group is fostering open communication in its practices and behaviours.

 ---

-### CEPC
+### Code of Conduct

-The Code of Ethics and Professional Conduct (CEPC) was drafted by the Positive Work Environments Task Force as a guide to participant behaviour within W3C.
+The Code of Conduct (CoC), formerly known as the Code of Ethics and Professional Conduct (CEPC), was drafted by the Positive Work Environments Community Group as a guide to participant behaviour within W3C.

-Chairs should introduce their groups to the CEPC as early and often as possible, and ensure they are familiar with the document.
+Chairs should introduce their groups to the CoC as early and often as possible, and ensure they are familiar with the document.

 ---